 In addition to finding a unique name, there are a few additional requirements that are referenced in Louisiana Revised Statute § 12:1306

-• A comma may be used after the business name and before the designator.
-“Cajun City Crafts L.L.C.” and “Cajun City Crafts, L.L.C.” are both acceptable.
+- A comma may be used after the business name and before the designator.
+“Cajun City Crafts L.L.C.” and “Cajun City Crafts, L.L.C.” are acceptable.

-If you find a name you want to use but are not ready to form the LLC, the Application for Reservation of Trade Name (Form 398) can be filed to reserve the name for up to 120 days.
+If you find a name you want to use but are not ready to form the LLC, you can file the Application for Reservation of Trade Name (Form 398) to reserve the name for up to 120 days.

 Step 2: Appoint a Louisiana Registered Agent

-In Louisiana, every LLC will need to designate a registered agent.
-A registered agent is simply an individual or company with a Louisiana street address who will be responsible for any legal correspondence.
-This commonly includes the receipt of legal documents, such as lawsuit notifications, on behalf of the business.
+In Louisiana, every LLC must designate a registered agent.
+A registered agent is simply an individual or company with a Louisiana street address who is responsible for any legal correspondence.
+This commonly includes receiving legal documents, such as lawsuit notifications, on behalf of the business.

-Note – The registered agent must agree to serve as the agent of the LLC by clicking on a link emailed from the Secretary of State.
-If the Registered Agent does not accept, the LLC will not be filed.
+Note – The registered agent must agree to serve as the LLC’s agent by clicking on a link emailed from the Secretary of State.
+The LLC will not be filed if the Registered Agent does not accept it.

 Step 3: File the Louisiana LLC Articles of Organization

-Depending on the parish where the LLC will be located, online filing may be the only option.
+Online filing may be the only option, depending on the parish where the LLC will be located.
 LLCs with a registered office address in the Ascension, Bossier, Caddo, Calcasieu, East Baton Rouge, Jefferson, Lafayette, Livingston, Orleans, Ouachita, Rapides, St. Tammany, Tangipahoa, or Terrebonne parish will have to fill out the online application.

-If filing by mail, be sure to also file Form 973, Initial Report with the Louisiana Articles of Organization.
+If filing by mail, also file Form 973, Initial Report with the Louisiana Articles of Organization.
 The mailing address for the forms is:

 State of Louisiana Secretary of State